 PREFILED DIRECT TESTIMONY (NONCONFIDENTIAL) OF MELISSA F. BARTOS ON BEHALF OF PUGET SOUND ENERGY, INC.

-AUGUST 11, 2015
+REVISED SEPTEMBER 23, 2015

 Q. Please summarize the purpose of your prefiled direct testimony.

 A. My testimony introduces two market assessments of liquefied natural gas (“LNG”) as a distributed fuel for various applications conducted by Concentric for Puget Sound Energy, Inc. (“PSE”).
 The first market assessment was conducted in 2012, and the second market assessment is an update to the 2012 report.